-Square Tower Group
+The Square Tower Group Community

-The Square Tower Group contains the largest collection of ancestral Puebloan structures at Hovenweep.
-The remains of nearly thirty kivas (Puebloan ceremonial structures) have been discovered on the slopes of Little Ruin Canyon, and a variety of other structures are perched on the canyon rims, balanced on boulders and tucked under ledges.
-It's possible that as many as 500 people occupied the Square Tower area between A.D.
-1200 and 1300.
+This unit contains the largest collection of ancestral Puebloan structures at Hovenweep.
+The remains of nearly thirty kivas (subterranean circular rooms, often with spiritual significance) have been discovered on the slopes of Little Ruin Canyon.
+A variety of other structures, from room blocks to towers to complexes, are perched on the canyon rims, balanced on boulders, and tucked under ledges.
+It's possible that as many as 500 people occupied the Square Tower area between 1200 and 1300 CE (Common Era).